learnwell/learnwell.github.io/pages/blogging.md

 ---

 * Use [sylhare/Type-on-Strap](https://github.com/sylhare/Type-on-Strap#usage) as a starter template for creating a *Jekyll* and *GitHub Pages* based blog.
-* Emojis
+* Emojis in Jekyll posts
 	1. On Mac, use `ctrl+cmd+space` and select the emoji to embed directly.
 	2. [Emojis on GitHub Pages](https://help.github.com/articles/emoji-on-github-pages/) sometimes break as versions come & go with `Jekyll + kramdown + Github Pages` combination so I've stopped trusting it.
-	3. Emojis in Jekyll posts written via StackEdit sometimes break as versions come & go with `Jekyll + kramdown + Github Pages` combination so I've stopped trusting it.
+	3. Using markdown when writing via <u>StackEdit</u> sometimes breaks as versions come & go with `Jekyll + kramdown + Github Pages` combination so I've stopped trusting it.
 		* [Caveat](https://github.com/benweet/stackedit/issues/1133):
 			* [Older icons](https://stackedit.io/res/libs/fontello/demo.html) provided in stackedit v4 were deprecated.
 			* [Current icons](https://www.webpagefx.com/tools/emoji-cheat-sheet/) used here are what's supported for stackedit v5.